youneslaaroussi/youneslaaroussi/README.md

 ### 🖥️ **About Me**
 I'm a Computer Science student at the University of New Brunswick, with a passion for clean, scalable code and impactful projects.
 I specialize in frontend development and cybersecurity, with experience working on critical infrastructure apps for organizations like Twilio and the Canadian Institute for Cybersecurity (CIC).

-- **Currently:** Cybersecurity Frontend Developer Intern @ CIC
+- **Currently:** Cybersecurity Frontend Developer Intern @ CIC, Canada
-- **Previously:** Software Developer @ Twilio USA
+- **Previously:** Contributor, Twilio Voices Program @ Twilio USA, Remote

 ---

 ### 🚀 **My Projects**
 #### [Vidova.ai](https://vidova.ai)
-A dynamic platform leveraging AWS S3 for scalable storage and license key validation, with seamless Stripe integration for payments.
+A dynamic Windows platform leveraging AWS S3 for scalable storage and license key validation, with seamless Stripe integration for payments.

 #### [SquareSense.ai](https://github.com/eludadev/squaresense-ai)
 🏆 First Place @ Google + Square AI Hackathon.